Time-reversal symmetry breaking in superconductors through loop super-current order: Introduction

-Unfortunately the fundamental question of the pairing state in superconductors with broken TRS remains unsettled.
-Most pairing scenarios involve inter-site/orbital pairing and symmetry-required nodes in the quasiparticle spectrum and are strongly constested~\cite{Joynt2002,Liu2015,Li2018}.
-Recent observations of broken TRS are even more puzzling: low-temperature thermodynamics indicate a fully-gapped spectrum and critical temperatures are robust against non-magnetic disorder~\cite{Chen2013,Chen2013A,Singh2014,Shang2018,Singh2018,Barker2015,Li2018,Weng2016}, both of which are hard to reconcile with nodal pairing scenarios.
-In the cases of LaNiGa$_2$ and LaNiC$_2$~\cite{Chen2013,Chen2013A} thermodynamic measurements imply a two-gap spectrum, leading to the proposal of fully-gapped non-unitary triplet with inter-orbital pairing \cite{Weng2016}.
-Even this pairing state, however, cannot explain TRS breaking in Re$_6$(Hf, Ti, Zr)~\cite{Singh2014,Singh2017,Shang2018,Singh2018,Khan2016,Matano2016,Parab2017,Mayoh2017} and La$_7$(Ir, Rh)$_3$~\cite{Barker2015,Li2018,Singh2018a} where a single gap is observed.
-This leaves us asking the following, seemingly-heretical question: can a \red{superconducting state with} uniform, on-site, intra-orbital, singlet pairing \red{} spontaneously break TRS?\chno{x09}
+Unfortunately the fundamental question of the pairing symmetry in most of these superconductors with broken TRS remains unsettled.
+Most pairing scenarios~\cite{Joynt2002,Liu2015,Li2018} involve inter-site or inter-orbital pairing resulting in symmetry-required nodes in the quasiparticle spectrum.
+These are, however, strongly contested and can not explain recent observations of broken TRS in fully-gapped superconductors~\cite{Ghosh2020a}.
+In the cases of LaNiGa$_2$ and LaNiC$_2$~\cite{Chen2013,Chen2013A} thermodynamic measurements imply a two-gap spectrum, leading to the proposal of a non-unitary triplet state with inter-orbital pairing \cite{Weng2016, Ghosh2020b}.
+Even this pairing state, however, cannot explain TRS breaking, for example in Re$_6$(Hf, Ti, Zr)~\cite{Singh2014,Singh2017,Shang2018,Singh2018,Khan2016,Matano2016,Mayoh2017} and La$_7$(Ir, Rh)$_3$~\cite{Barker2015,Li2018,Singh2018a} families of superconductors which show otherwise conventional BCS behaviour.
+This leaves us asking the following, seemingly-heretical question: can a \red{superconducting state with} uniform, on-site, intra-orbital and singlet pairing\red{} spontaneously break TRS?\chno{x09}